 “A lot of the time, project creators want to ship immediately.
 The first items to come off the manufacturing line that pass quality assurance are often the first ones to start shipping.
 That might be a deciding factor in your packaging groups,” he says.

 “That might create a snafu if you’ve got another item in the same order that is not manufactured yet.
-Some PCs might choose partial fulfilment in this scenario; others might wait until everything has come off the line.”
+Some project creators might choose partial fulfillment in this scenario; others might wait until everything has come off the line.”